taishi-i/awesome-ChatGPT-repositories/README.md

  * [ClassGPT](https://github.com/benthecoder/classgpt) - ChatGPT for lecture slides
  * [KoAlpaca](https://github.com/beomi/koalpaca) - KoAlpaca: Korean Alpaca Model based on Stanford Alpaca (feat.
 LLAMA and Polyglot-ko)
  * [novice-ChatGPT](https://github.com/aiplaybookin/novice-chatgpt) - ChatGPT API Usage using LangChain, LlamaIndex, Guardrails, AutoGPT and more
+ * [ai-playground](https://github.com/mklarqvist/ai-playground) - i was playing around with perplexityai and wanted to figure out how it worked. so i wrote a simple open-source clone with @openai gpt-3.5turbo, @langchainai, @trychroma and with documentation.  check it out.
  * [alpaca-electron](https://github.com/itspi3141/alpaca-electron) - An even simpler way to run Alpaca
  * [langflow](https://github.com/logspace-ai/langflow) - ⛓️ LangFlow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
  * [gpt4all-ts](https://github.com/nomic-ai/gpt4all-ts) - gpt4all and llama typescript bindings